carj/carj.github.io/_drafts/2023-01-28-creating-opex-from-csv.md

 The first button downloads a ZIP file containing a metadata document for each row in the spreadsheet.
 The name of the XML document is taken from the column used to identify the row.

+The other buttons allow you to downloads an XSD schema for your metadata template, a template to allow you to custom the search index and a basic CMIS transform to allow the metadata to be displayed in UA.